-You’ve heard that pesticides aren’t good for you, but they are something you haven’t really thought about, until….
+You may have heard that pesticides aren’t good for you, but perhaps they are something you haven’t really thought about, until….
 You do a little research and then you suddenly understand exactly what you are consuming!
 Eeeeeek!

-Pesticides are used durning the farming process of non organic fruit and veg to enhance their growth, protect produce from bugs and prevent weeds from growing.
-There are way more scientific reasons, but in a nut shell this is why they are used.
+Pesticides are used during the farming process of organic & nonorganic fruit and veg to enhance their growth, protect produce from bugs and prevent weeds from growing.
+There are way more scientific reasons why they are used, but in a nutshell here is a quick explanation below.

 What happens to the pesticides?